Huntress (Helena Bertinelli): Relationship with Batman

 Batman rarely accepts the Huntress, regarding her as unpredictable and violent.
 However, when Commissioner Gordon questions Batman about his attitude towards the Huntress, Batman replies, "You know exactly why I don't approve...You're not the only one she reminds of Barbara", in reference to Barbara Gordon, who had previously fought crime as Batgirl.
 Others in the Batman family feel differently; for instance, Tim Drake has a good relationship with her.
 Early in his career, he works with the female vigilante and later clears her name in a murder case.

 Huntress is briefly involved with the Justice League International when she happens upon a brainwashed Blue Beetle attempting to murder Maxwell Lord.
 The League is impressed and asks her to join.
 Although League members help her on one of her own cases and she gets a tour of the group's New York City embassy, she never officially joins the team.

 During the League's restructuring following the Rock of Ages crisis, Batman sponsors Huntress' membership in the Justice League, hoping that the influence of other heroes will mellow the Huntress, and for some time, Huntress is a respected member of the League.
 Under the guidance of heroes such as Superman, Helena grows in confidence, even playing a key role in defeating Solaris during the DC One Million storyline; inspired by the time capsules students in her class had been making, she realizes they had over 800 centuries to set up a plan that would result in Solaris's defeat in the future.
-She also helps the League defeat foes like Prometheus and encourages Green Lantern to fight the Queen Bee's hypno-pollen during her invasion of Earth.
+She also helps the League defeat foes like Prometheus and encourages Green Lantern to fight Queen Bee's hypno-pollen during her invasion of Earth.
 She is later forced to resign after Batman stops her from killing Prometheus while he is incapacitated.